Get Started

 Adopt the Right Service Security

 The cloud has brought many new tools for data security, and – particularly important for smaller companies – allows you to shuffle off some security requirements to vendors and other external parties.
 It’s an opportunity…but don’t let it become an excuse.
 Take every vendor your organization uses and explore their security and encryption practices.
 Demand to know them if you have to.
-If they don’t meet current best practices then yes, it is time to find a new vendor for that service.
+If they don’t meet current best practices then yes, it is time to find a new vendor for that data security service.

 Create a Top-Down Strategy for Mobile Data Control